 Zakat is applicable to every Muslim who owns Nisab viz.
 613.35 grams of silver, or 87.49 grams of gold or who owns one or more assets liable, equal in value to 613.35 grams of silver or 87.49 grams of gold.

 IMPORTANCE OF ZAKAT:

-Besides the fact that zakat is an obligatory act of worship in Islam and that Muslims get immense blessings by paying zakat, there are other reasons how zakat is an important factor of the Muslim community.
+Besides the fact that zakat is an obligatory act of worship in Islam and that Muslims get immense blessings by paying zakat, there are other reasons why zakat is an important factor of the Muslim community.

-Helping the Community at large
+Helping the Community at Large

-With the help of zakat, your money circulates in the whole economy.
+With the help of Zakat, your money circulates in the whole economy.
 As Zakat is an obligatory act, Muslims who are financially stable, pay zakat to the needy.
 This way, money gets out of the ones who are wealthy enough and reaches those who are not much privileged.

 Act of Sacrificing

 In today’s world, wealth has become an important aspect of life that everyone loves to have.
-Therefore, when a person pays from his wealth in the form of zakat, it means he/she is sacrificing wealth in the path of Allah.
+Therefore, when a person pays for his wealth in the form of zakat, it means he/she is sacrificing wealth in the path of Allah.

-SHOULD I GIVE ZAKAT ONLY IN RAMADAN?
+SHOULD I GIVE ZAKAT ONLY DURING RAMADAN?